Computer Engineering Mission Statement, Objectives and Outcomes

 - Service to the engineering community and the community at large.

-Within 2-4 years of graduation, Computer Engineering program graduates will demonstrate, or be prepared to achieve:
+Within 2-4 years of graduation, Computer Engineering program graduates will achieve:

-- Successful careers, as reflected by advancement to positions that include greater responsibility and intellectual challenge
+- Successful careers, as reflected by advancement to positions that include greater professional and ethical responsibility and intellectual challenge

-- Successful performance in graduate or professional degree programs
+- Successful and ethical performance in graduate or professional degree programs

 Graduates of the Computer Engineering Program are expected to demonstrate: